-As you can see, the size of your new road bike should be 47 cm.
+As you can see, your new road bike size should be 47 cm.

 How to Measure the Inseam Length?

-To measure your inseam length (also sometimes called ‘inside leg’), follow these 5 simple steps or watch the video below:
+To measure your inseam length, follow these five simple steps or watch the video below:

 - Take off your shoes and stand with your back to the wall.

-- Put the book in your inseam, firmly pull it up and hold it with your tights.
-Make sure the book is pressed against the wall with one side.
+- Put the book in your inseam, firmly pull it up, and hold it with your tights.
+Make sure the book is pressed against the wall on one side.